 Members of NGO Committee on Financing for Development work at the grassroots with the most disadvantaged and have seen from close quarters how social protection measures, when effectively implemented, give them some measure of security and dignity and the lack of it has been devastating for not just the most vulnerable but society at large.
-The Committee's recent study Pandemic.pdf in 7 countries proves this point.
+The Committee's recent study Special-Project-Report Grassroots-Around-the-Globe-Examining-community-access-to-Social-Protection-Financial-and-Digital-Inclusion-and-Climate-Finance-Pre-and-Post-Pandemic.pdf in 7 countries proves this point.